nxf5025/amazon-ai-building-better-bots/README.md

 > CoffeeBot:  Great!
 Your mocha will be available for pickup soon.
 Thanks for using CoffeeBot!

 First, we'll create the Amazon Lex bot.
 Then, we'll add some Lambda Functions to bring it to life.
-Lastly, as an optional step, create an Android application with the Mobile Hub and the Lex Android SDK.

 ## Amazon Lex bot
 We will be creating a custom bot in the console and applying the necessary intents and custom slots in order to understand the coffee order.

 ### Navigate to Lex in the AWS Console
-Because of the large number of students in the class, we'll be using individual accounts provided by AWS for this lab.
-If you're in the room with the instructor, pair up with a partner and ask for the login URL for your account.
+Because of the large number of students in the class, we'll be sharing VPCx accounts for this lab.
+Refer to the excel sheet sent out for your sign in link, username, password, and region.

-The login credentials are as follows:

-  - Username:
-  - Password:

 Once you are logged into your AWS account, you will be presented with a list of AWS services and a search box.
 Type "Lex" into the search box and choose the "Amazon Lex" service.

 ![Console](./images/console.png)

-You may be directed to select at region.
-At the time of writing, Lex is only available in the Virginia and Ireland regions.
-Choose the region that is the closest to you or the one that the instructor directs.
+If you have not already done so.
+Select the region assigned to you in the speadsheet.

 ![Region](./images/region.png)